-Why Changing Your Hair Helps You Move On After A Breakup
+Why Drastically Changing Your Hair Is Exactly What You Need After A Breakup

 All my life, I have directly linked feeling free with doing something slightly impulsive.